Does your program offer positions outside the Match?

 No. Positions are only offered through the National Resident Matching Program.

 Does your program consider International Medical Graduates?
 Does it matter if they are already a U.S. Citizen?

 Mercy’s residency consists of a mixture of graduates from U.S. allopathic and osteopathic medical schools, U.S. citizens who have elected to pursue medical education at international medical schools, and foreign nationals who wish to purse advanced residency training in the U.S.

 Should one of the three required letters of recommendation be submitted by the Chairman of Medicine?

-A Chairman's letter is not required, but is acceptable.
+A Chairman’s letter is not required.
 We prefer that your recommendations be submitted by faculty members of your school who are well acquainted with you and your medical education experiences, and who can provide knowledgeable references for you.
 If you are an international medical graduate, it is preferred that one letter of recommendation be from a faculty member of an American Teaching Facility.

 Does your program impose a limit on the graduate year of applicants?

 It is strongly preferred that applicants have graduated from medical school within the past five years.
 Applicants who have had ongoing post-graduate clinical experience will be considered.
 We review the whole application to find strong candidates.